jonelo/jacksum/README.md

 If you are a command line user (advanced user, sysadmin, computer scientist, security engineer, forensics engineer, reverse engineer, ...) or a Java developer this .jar package is for you.

 If you are a normal user and you just would like to calc and verify hashes with a graphical user interface, I recommend to download and use the Jacksum File Browser Integration installer.
-See also [Integrations](jacksum#Integrations)
+See also [Integrations](https://github.com/jonelo/jacksum#integrations).

 ## System Requirements